MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`skipUpgradeSameTypeAndVersion`** - **Skip upgrade for same Type and Version**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+Optional.
 Indicates whether an upgrade will be skipped if the same application type and version already exists in the cluster, otherwise the upgrade fails during validation.
 If enabled, re-deployments are idempotent.
 <!-- :::editable-content-end::: -->
 <br>